daanbrackel/BrainBugBuster/README.md

   ```
   for an explenation what each in/output is.

 - Next run the BBB.py script to visualize all data.
 As input you should use the output folder of the previous script.
-The output folder can be the same as the input folder if you want to keep everything together but it can also be a different folder if desired by the user.
+The output folder **can not** be the same as the input folder, a different folder can be made by the user.
 Assuming your still in the BrainBugBuster directorie, use:

   ```
   python BBB.py "input_folder" "output_folder"